Frequently Asked Questions

 • Are 16 years of age or older, or meet AACPS' Gifted and Talented eligibility criteria and AACC's under-16 admissions criteria.

-While many college courses are approved for dual enrollment at no cost, only some are approved for high school credit (dual credit).
+While many college courses are approved for dual enrollment at no cost, only some are additionally approved for high school credit (dual credit).
 Please refer to the list of college courses approved by Anne Arundel County Public Schools (AACPS) eligible for dual credit.

 What is the process for taking advantage of a Dual Enrollment option?